-We hate to sound like your parents, but if you’re a student attending college—and not living with your folks—it’s wise to at least consider renters insurance.
-To really dig deeper into this question, though, it’s best to consider exactly where you’ll be calling home this upcoming school year.
+We hate to sound like your parents, but if you’re a student attending college — and not living with your folks — it’s wise to at least consider renters insurance.
+To really dig deeper into whether or not you need renters insurance, it’s best to consider exactly where you’ll be calling home this upcoming school year.

-If you’re calling the dorms home, it’s important to first assess if your parents’ renters or homeowner’s insurance suffices.
-It’s important to note that although their coverage may include some of your personal property within on-campus housing—albeit a limited amount—it generally will not cover liability or loss-of-use (more on these below).
+If you’re calling a college dorm home, it’s important to first assess if your parents homeowners insurance policy or renters insurance suffices to determine if you need renters insurance of your own.
+It’s important to note that although their coverage may include some of your personal property within on-campus housing — albeit a limited amount — your parents insurance policy generally will not cover liability or loss-of-use (more on these below).

-However, if you’re holing up in off-campus housing—whether it’s an apartment, house, or condo—your parent’s coverage may be moot.
-In this situation, it’s almost always recommended to purchase your own policy, as it’s highly unlikely that your parents’ policies will protect your belongings.
+However, if you’re holing up in off-campus housing — whether it’s an off campus apartment, house, or condo — your parent’s coverage may be moot.
+In this situation, it’s very likely that you need renters insurance, and it’s almost always recommended to purchase your own policy, as it’s highly unlikely that your parents’ policies will protect your belongings.

 The three areas of protection are:

-- Personal property: Protects your belongings, including desks, bed frames, TVs, video game consoles, laptops, bicycles, jewelry, and smartphones.
+- Personal property protection: Protects your belongings, including desks, bed frames, TVs, video game consoles, laptops, bicycles, jewelry, and smartphones.
 If you own it, it’s probably covered (though it’s wise to check with your insurance provider!).

 - Personal liability coverage: Protects situations (including medical costs) in which you’re liable for harm experienced by other people, including guests and those in and around your dwelling.